Breeze/northwind-demo/STEPS-Client-Angular.md

 The second route will redirect to /customers if the current url doesn't match any other route.
 Since there are no other routes, our CustomerComponent should always be displayed.

-Try it now: if the app is not already running, open a command prompt in the `NorthwindClient` directory and run:
+Try it now: if the app is not already running, open a command prompt in the `northwind-angular` directory and run:

 `ng serve --open`